I Can't Stop Fantasising About My Therapist

 The idea behind transference is that relationship patterns from early life tend to repeat themselves in therapy, or in other areas of life.
 If you had a cold and critical father, for example, you may perceive your boss to be similarly disapproving.
 Or if your parents were unreliable, you might gravitate towards romantic partners who aren’t able to commit to you.
 In the intense, one-on-one environment of therapy, these repetitions are more likely to take place.

-As Mann summarizes it: "They aren't your dad.
+As Mann summarises it: "They aren't your dad.
 They aren't your mother, but you behave as though they are."
 Most of the time, you do so unconsciously.

-When these feelings are of a sexual or romantic nature, it doesn’t mean you have incestuous desires towards your parents, but it can relate to your early needs for connection.
-According to Erin Stevens, a psychotherapist and counselor, it’s a particularly common experience for people who didn’t get their emotional needs met when they were very young.
+When these feelings are of a sexual or romantic nature, it doesn’t mean you have incestuous desires towards your parents but it can relate to your early needs for connection.
+According to Erin Stevens, a psychotherapist and counsellor, it’s a particularly common experience for people who didn’t get their emotional needs met when they were very young.

 "Some of it was talking about my sex life," she says.
 "I wondered whether he would find that exciting, or if it would make him imagine me in a sexual context."